banzai-cicd/banzai/README.md

 full list of Jenkins options
 ```
 banzai {
+    sshCreds                                    // a list of any ssh creds that may be needed in your pipeline
     appName = 'config-reviewer-server'          // **required** currently used only by SAST for determining the namespace to publish to.
     debug = false                               // provides additional debug messaging
     gitCredId = 'sweeney-git'                   // which credId in Jenkins to use for git.